What Does it Take to Be an Orthotist or Prosthetist?

 Related Job Titles

-- Orthotics Assistant
+- Prosthetics Assistant

 The states with the most job growth for Orthotist or Prosthetist are Colorado, Virginia, and Arizona.
 Watch out if you plan on working in Kansas, Delaware, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-The salary for Orthotists and Prosthetists ranges between about $40,090 and $108,780 a year.
+Orthotists and Prosthetists make between $40,090 and $108,780 a year.

 Orthotists and Prosthetists who work in New Hampshire, Texas, or California, make the highest salaries.